 Quantities of colliery waste in tips in the past here were considerable - either unburnt ("black shale") often with a high carbon and pyrite/sulphur content) or red (burnt) shale.
-In may cases the latter was preferred as being a more chemically stable construction fill.
+In many cases the latter was preferred as being a more chemically stable construction fill.
 Following the Aberfan Disaster (1966), a long government programme of tip removal or landscaping under the

 Derelict Land Reclamation Scheme (and successors) took place.
-This "loss" of tips as sources of aggregates was accelerated by the major colliery closure programme of the 1980s - 90s so that now, very few tips in the region are considered available for processing as aggregates.
+This "loss" of tips as sources of aggregates was accelerated by the major colliery closure programme of the 1980s - 90s so that now, very few tips in the region are considered available for processing as aggregates, some being now regarded as of historical significance.
 Apart from local (social and planning) and fiscal objections to reworking former tips, EU and UK government regulations may deter prospective recyclers in this respect.
 The overall potential is small for those reasons but could be locally significant.
-[MPOs to comment please].